floatdrop/micro/readme.md

   </ul>
 </details></p>

-For parsing the incoming request body we included an async function `json`
+For parsing the incoming JSON in request body we included an async function `json`

 ```js
 const {json} = require('micro')